Creating a Stained Glass Window with Peelable Glass Paint

 Then add the colours within the borders, filling in your picture to complete your design.
 Use a small, soft art paint brush and apply a small amount at a time, spreading it out across the glass.
 Your design will quickly grow into a beautiful creation that you can enjoy for months or years, then when you want a change just peel it off and paint something new.

 Designs can be as complex or simple as you like and simple designs can be very effective and impressive.
-Try using stencils or looking for inspirational images to copy from books or the internet.
+If you’re not great at painting freehand then try incorporating stencils into your design, or looking for inspirational images to copy from books or the internet.

-If you are a stained glass artist then you can use Thorndown Peelable Glass Paint to try out your designs before creating the in glass.
+If you are a stained glass artist then you can use Thorndown Peelable Glass Paint to try out your designs before creating them in glass.